AD - This is a paid advertorial

 @ramblingmads: “Ask friends who’ve recently married if they have bits they don’t want.
 My friends gave us a load of candle holders for ours from their wedding.”

 @aimeeraindrop: “DIY – we aren’t exactly crafty people but we made some of the decorations ourselves.
-Also designed our own wedding invites through Vistaprint which was so much cheaper than getting them made by a professional bridal stationer.”
+Also designed our own wedding invitations through Vistaprint which was so much cheaper than getting them made by a professional bridal stationer.”

 @curlybookowl: “Family pitched on damn near everything.
 My parent rented the building.
 My (aunt in law?) did the pictures.
 A friend did my hair and makeup my in laws cooked and fed everyone.
 We kept it super simple and easy so that everyone had fun.”